-The sleek matt black flacon is instantly recognisable.
+The sleek matt black flacon is instantly recognizable.
 It features the iconic Creed logo and the name of the fragrance in black.
-The only colour present on the bottle is the gold insignia on top of the cap.
+The only color present on the bottle is the gold insignia on top of the cap.

 In contrast, the fragrance is presented in a white box (all Creed fragrances come in this standard white box) that also features black, gold and silver.

 It all comes together to proclaim in no uncertain terms, this is luxurious, sophisticated and expensive stuff.

 The main notes according to creedboutique.com are lemon, verbena from India, peppermint (top), violet leaves (middle), Florentine iris, sandalwood, and ambergris (base).